How to Make Elderberry Syrup Recipe with Honey to Fight Colds & Flu

 Black elderberries have been used for hundreds of years for their medicinal value in treating colds, the flu, allergies and to boost overall respiratory health.
 Found along rivers, forests and even roadsides, this common botanical yields ripe berries that are rich in antioxidants, potassium, beta carotene, calcium, phosphorus, and vitamin C. This homemade elderberry syrup recipe with honey is a simple and tasty way to ingest the nutrients offered by elderberries.
-It’s believed that taken daily, it can help to prevent flu and colds as well as aid in the recovery of an existing illness such as the flu, colds, excessive mucus and even a sore throat.
+It’s believed that taken daily, elderberry syrup can boost your immunity to help prevent colds and flu, as well as aid in the recovery of an existing illness such as the flu, colds, excessive mucus and even a sore throat.

 Don’t have time to make your own?
 You can also buy Elderberry Syrup.
-Or try their Forests Tea, a warming organic tea created for the respiratory and chest area that helps to open airways.
-Keep reading to learn how to make elderberry syrup for your family.
+Keep reading to learn how to make elderberry syrup with honey for your family.

 Homemade Elderberry Syrup Recipe with Honey

 Start by weighing out the elderberries, then place in a large cotton muslin bag (optional.)
 Pour your filtered tap water into a small saucepan on the stove, turn the heat on high and add the bag of elderberries.

 Then reduce heat and allow to simmer for twenty minutes or until the water is reduced to half.